 "Preparation is key for not being nervous, even if it is as lofty and as reverent as the White House.
 I knew exactly what I was going to talk to her about, I knew we would be talking about education, I knew that was something we both cared about so that made me less nervous."

-"She made me less nervous," she muses.
-"I had lunch with her daughter Ashley years ago and when she walked in, before the cameras started rolling, she said 'I just got off the phone with Ashley, she's a big fan of yours so that makes me a big fan of yours'.
+"She made me less nervous," she adds.
+"I had lunch with her daughter, Ashley, years ago and when she walked in, before the cameras started rolling, she said 'I just got off the phone with Ashley, she's a big fan of yours so that makes me a big fan of yours'.
 She put me immediately at ease which is a real testament to what kind of woman she is in a room."

 During their sit down, Dr. Biden discussed the important role that mentorship has to play in young women's careers.
 When looking at Barry's impressive rise the top, it's easy to forget just how young she is, but the Ballincollig native insists that she is still more than happy to call on the sound advice of others.